ahmedmamdouh32/electronics_Store/README.md

 <br>

 <h3>Project execution steps :</h3>
-<p>1- first thing the user presses on a button.
+<p>1- first thing the user clicks on a button.
     <br>2- the key is programmed to run a method written in the BLL layer, this method takes the name of procedure(1) to be executed by the server.
     <br>3- then the called method start calling another method in the DAL layer to make a connection between the application and the server and also to handle the procedure and execute it on the level of the server.
     <br>4- The server execute the procedure and return its data back to DAL